IanLunn/Sequence/DOCUMENTATION.md

 progress: 1 of 4
 ```

+#### ready(sequence)
+Executed when Sequence is deemed to be ready.
+This is executed after the `preloaded()` callback, plus an additional 50 milliseconds as defined via the `domThreshold` private variable in sequence.js.
+This callback can be used when you need to be certain Sequence has completely finished setting itself up, preloading, and manipulating the DOM.
+The additional 50 milliseconds is enough time for all DOM manipulations to complete.

+- `sequence`: All properties and methods available to this instance

+#### destroyed(sequence)
+Executed when Sequence is destroyed (removed from the element it is attached to and all Sequence functionality stopped) via the `destroy()` method.

+- `sequence`: All properties and methods available to this instance

 ### <a id="methods">Methods</a>

 Public methods are the functions that Sequence utilises, made available for developers to extend and enhance their particular instance.